yc-ng/udacity_descstats/readme.md

 The frequencies of the card values in `deck` are shown in the following table and histogram:

 <table style="width:97%;">
+<caption>Relative frequency of card values in a 52-card deck</caption>
 <colgroup>
 <col width="9%" />
 <col width="9%" />